mnot/I-D/httpbis-alt-svc/draft.md

 order to avoid information leakage.

-Furthermore, if the connection to the alternate service fails or is unresponsive, the client MAY fall back to using the origin, or a less preferable alternate service.
+Furthermore, if the connection to the alternate service fails or is unresponsive, the client MAY fall back to using the origin.
 Note, however, that this could be the basis of a downgrade attack, thus losing any enhanced security properties of the alternate service.

 ## Proposal: The Alt-Svc HTTP Header Field {#alt-svc}